thegetty/mutual-muses/README.md

 The Getty Research Institute would like to thank all of the volunteers who contributed transcriptions to the Mutual Muses project.
 This community-driven project would not have been possible without the commitment and time generously given by our volunteers.
 See the CONTRIBUTORS.md file for details.

 This publication uses data generated via the [Zooniverse](http://www.zooniverse.org) platform (http://www.zooniverse.org), development of which is funded by generous support, including a Global Impact Award from Google, and by a grant from the Alfred P. Sloan Foundation.
-Zooniverse is an open-source, “citizen science” platform that facilitates collaboration between volunteers and researchers working on data collection research projects.
+Zooniverse is an open-source, "citizen science" platform that facilitates collaboration between volunteers and researchers working on data collection research projects.